Sales Forecasting Examples That Actually Work

 • A relatively stable sales cycle

-This advanced sales forecasting method builds upon traditional opportunity stage forecasting, but adds a critical adjustment: the time a deal spends in each stage.
-Deals that are stuck, stalled, or spend significantly more time than average in a stage have their stage probabilities discounted—making the sales forecast more grounded in reality.
+This more sophisticated forecasting example builds upon traditional stage forecasting by incorporating time spent in each stage.
+Deals that are stuck or spend significantly longer than average in a stage have their probabilities discounted—making your sales forecast more realistic.

 Stage